 As a midwife and a young researcher, I am interested in every aspects of women's health and perinatality.

 I pursued in France a double degree in midwifery and biology (Toulouse and Aix-Marseille University).
-During my PhD at Toulouse Institute for Infectious and Inflammatory Diseases (INSERM, University Toulouse III), I analyzed the impact of human Cytomegalovirus infection on placental extracellular cellular vesicles, and their impact on the fetus.
+During my PhD at Toulouse Institute for Infectious and Inflammatory Diseases (INSERM, University Toulouse III), I analyzed the impact of human Cytomegalovirus infection on placental extracellular cellular vesicles, and their impact on the fetus, paving the way to promising approaches for early prognostic biomarkers development.

 In Prs.
-Salumets and Lanner lab I am working on implantation processes at the early times points of human pregnancy.
+Salumets and Lanner lab I am focusing on the implantation processes at the early times points of human pregnancy.

 Using both stem cells and organoïds models I aim to decipher some of the mechanisms involved in healthy and pathological pregnancies.
-I am interested in extracellular vesicles impact in the cross talk between endometrium and embryo.
+I hope to leverage my expertise in extracellular vesicles in reproductive medicine to identify some of the building blocks in the cross talk between endometrium and embryo.

 In addition to a better understanding of human reproduction physiology, this research work could improve the care of women and couples facing miscarriages and infertility.